dalesgit/wiki-cruise/excursion-brochure-1.md

 clothes; then, hop back on the coach and relax for the journey back to the ship in Napier.

 # Napier City Drive & Aquarium

 Upon arrival at the rafting base, gear up with a splash jacket, splash pants, booties and a fleece top.
-Travel about five miles over the
-Titiokura Saddle mountain pass to the far side of the range.
+Travel about five miles over the Titiokura Saddle mountain pass to the far side of the range.
 Begin your nearly seven-mile river raft float trip through low canyons and native vegetation.
 Depending on the weather conditions and water level, you may be able to ride the occasional rolling rapids.
 If you're up for an exhilarating experience,

 Departs: 1:45 PM (Waitlisted)
 Approximately 2½ Hours
 Adult $69.95; Child $49.95

 Board a coach and get acquainted with Napier on this hour-long city orientation tour.
-You'll learn how Napier came to be known as 'the
-Art Deco City' after being rebuilt in the early
-1930s due to a major earthquake.
+You'll learn how Napier came to be known as 'the Art Deco City' after being rebuilt in the early 1930s due to a major earthquake.
 The new buildings reflected the style of the times -stripped Classical, Spanish Revival, Art Deco, and some even incorporating native Maori motifs.

-Follow the Napier seashore along Marine
-Parade as your driver-gudie relates the city's history and stories, including tales of the devastating 1931 quake.
+Follow the Napier seashore along Marine Parade as your driver-gudie relates the city's history and stories, including tales of the devastating 1931 quake.
 Watch for the sunken gardens, the Aquarium, the Spirit of Napier, and Art Deco buildings.
 Continue through Napier's suburbs for views of the city and Hawke's Bay.
 Travel through the Marewa District, noted for its many 'deco' homes and superb gardens.

-and stories, including tales of the devastating
-1931 quake.
-Pass the sunken gardens, the National
-Aquarium, the Spirit of Napier, and art deco buildings.
-Continue through Napier’s suburbs for views of the city and Hawke’s Bay, including the
-Marewa District, noted for its many "deco" homes and superb gardens.
+and stories, including tales of the devastating 1931 quake.
+Pass the sunken gardens, the National Aquarium, the Spirit of Napier, and art deco buildings.
+Continue through Napier’s suburbs for views of the city and Hawke’s Bay, including the Marewa District, noted for its many "deco" homes and superb gardens

 ## Pinot and Pecorino
 Your coach will drop you off at the Aquarium